How to Safely Use Lavender to Help Your Little One Sleep

 The benefits of high-grade lavender products go straight to the nose, but the skin gets them, too.
 Lavender is packed with soothing compounds that heal wounds, soothe allergic reactions, fight infection, and ease eczema.
 Studies show lavender reduces pain and itching from bug bites, bee stings, and burns.
 And lavender is so gentle and healing, it’s generally tolerated even by sensitive skin.

-Safe Products Containing Lavender
+Safe Products that Contain Lavender

 These products use lavender for babies and kids safely: